fytsai/CleanData_Project/CodeBook.md

 Test and training data are merged.
 Only the mean and standard deviation of measurements are extracted.
-For each subject and each activity, average of each variable in the extracted data is calculated, and this is the resulting data file for this project.
+For each subject and each activity, average of each variable in the extracted data is calculated, and this is the resulting data file (getDataProject.txt) for this project.

 # Variables in the resulting data file: